-When and how people experience mental health challenges is influenced by the interaction of genetic, cultural and social determinants.
-With this in mind, we encourage research, policies and practices that address population health strategies including prevention, health promotion, social justice and human rights.
+When and how people experience mental health challenges is influenced by the interaction of genetics, culture and social determinants.
+With this in mind, we encourage research, policies and practices that speak to prevention, health promotion, social justice and human rights.

-- Sharing research, policies and practices that address the mental health, physical health and well-being of diverse and vulnerable populations.
+- Disseminate research, policies and practices that address the mental health, physical health, and well-being of diverse and vulnerable populations.

-- Promoting fluency with the principles and strategies of population behavioral health.
+- Promote fluency with the principles and strategies of population health.

-- Advocating for effective and evidence-based interventions, programs, systems and policies, including strategies designed to address the stigma of mental illness.
+- Advocate for effective and evidence-based interventions, programs, systems and policies, including strategies designed to address the stigma of mental health conditions.

 Explore our webpages to see how and why to become involved in the MH Section.
 Connect with Section leadership and join us on Twitter, Instagram, and Facebook.
 If you’re a current member, you can join our private Facebook page to connect with other Section members!